 The null Grid¶

-null grid shift file is shift with releases after 4.4.6 (not
+null grid shift file is distributed with PROJ.

 listed at the end of a nadgrids file list if you want a zero shift to be